Fitness Bars Should Be Part of Your Home Gym

 The barbell itself can weigh up to 18kg, so when adding weights be sure to add the bar weight to get the total weight.
-We know that in order to benefit more fully from a barbell workout, you should first focus your efforts on maintaining as close to perfect form as possible.
+We know that to benefit more fully from a barbell workout, you should first focus your efforts on maintaining as close to perfect form as possible.

 Using only a barbell, you could try the following workout for building strength:

-Perform 3 sets of 5 reps of back squats, bench press and the back strengthening, leg blasting, abs, hips and forearm toughening deadlift.
+Perform 3 sets of 5 reps of back squats, bench press, and the back strengthening, leg blasting, abs, hips, and forearm toughening deadlift.

 Full Back Squat Tips: